tylern4/nerscCondor/README.md

 1. Start in Resources > Workload
 2. Click Load Balancing, then Add Ingress
 3. Set these values
-Name: lb
+    - Name: lb
-Namespace: <Namespace from previous exercise>
+    - Namespace: <Namespace from previous exercise>
 4. Click Specify Hostname to use and add lb.<namespace>.development.svc.spin.nersc.org
-5. Scroll down to Target Backend (The Workload type is selected by default) & add these values
+5. Scroll down to Target Backend (The Workload type is selected by default) and add these values
-Path: Leave blank
+    - Path: Leave blank
-Target: app
+    - Target: app
-Port: 8080
+    - Port: 8080
 6. Click Save